 Let us begin our LifeLock review by observing that they are one of the premier companies in the identity theft protection arena.
 Like most people, you probably see identity protection as a nice but not essential thing.
 As the Internet becomes more integrated in your daily life, this is beginning to change.
 The number and scope of data breaches has been increasing over the recent past and this trend is expected to continue into the future.
 The recent PII (Personally Identifiable Information) data breach at one of our primary credit bureaus, Equifax has brought this to the forefront for over 143 million Americans.
 Signing up for Lifelock’s array of services will help you to monitor and guard your real life identity.
 Additionally it will give you the peace of mind that should your identity be compromised, their protection service will provide the help you need to recover it.

 LifeLock offers their service using three different plans.
 The plan that you choose determines the type and level of monitoring protection you receive, your maximum monetary reimbursement for lost funds, and other additional asset protection features.
 Their primary plans are Standard, Advantage, and Ultimate Plus.
 LifeLock prices these as follows: Standard; $9.99/month, Advantage; $19.99/month, and Ultimate Plus; $29.99/month.

-This means that you can now subscribe to their Standard plan for 8.99/month, Advantage plan for $17.99/month, and Ultimate Plus plan for 24.99/month for your first subscription period.
-If you want to maximize your Lifelock plan discount, you should subscribe to a yearly membership.
+This means that you can now subscribe to LifeLock Identity Advisor for 3.99/month for your first subscription period.
+Signing up for the annual plan will help maximize your Lifelock plan discount.
 You can pay for the Lifelock array of services using most major credit/debit cards.
 We will examine these plans in greater detail later in this LifeLock review after we discuss what constitutes identity theft and its many forms.

 LifeLock Money Back Guarantee